-Part two of a three-part series on credentials access assessments
+Part two of a three-part series on system access assessments

 You probably hear all the time about the increasing sophistication of cyber attackers.
 But did you know that a whopping 85 percent of attacks are preventable?
 That’s what the United States Computer Emergency Readiness Team estimated in a 2015 report.